 You can expect a quality stroller to feature ample storage space (much more than what you’d find on an umbrella stroller), including baskets, pockets, compartments, cupholders, and more.

 Decked Out for Comfort

 Because they aren’t geared toward compacting down (at least not primarily), regular strollers can put a fuller emphasis on comfort and performance.
-Generally, this means more spacious seats with more generous padding, a more ergonomic handle design, and an overall more stable construction.
+Generally, this means more spacious seats with more generous padding, a more ergonomic handle design, and overall more stable construction.

 Stable Smooth Ride

 One of the biggest sacrifices that umbrella strollers need to make is the size of their wheels.
 Regular strollers don’t need to make such a sacrifice, generally featuring much larger wheels often complemented by suspension systems.
 The result is a smoother, more stable ride, as the wheels grip the road and absorb impact much more effectively.
-The wheels themselves also tend to be made of higher quality materials.
+The wheels themselves also tend to be made of higher-quality materials.

 You’ll notice the difference here, although the quality of the ride will still depend on the specific stroller model that you buy (such as the ones below!).

 If you aren’t concerned with the ultra-portability of an umbrella stroller, here are some premium strollers for you to consider:

 One of the best strollers on the market, the UPPABaby Cruz has everything you’d expect of a premium product.
 Its comfort and stability are unmatched by any umbrella stroller.
 Of course, it also has a price tag to match!

 This stroller has a roomy, comfortable seat for your child, with an XL canopy (with a viewing window) for ample sun protection.
 The Cruz also features a comfortable leather handlebar that is fully adjustable to your height.
 The Cruz shows how traditional strollers can put an extra emphasis on comfort – for you and your child!